h6y3/cis44f-lab-reports/README.md

 - Use the screenshot organizer to move screenshots from your source directory

 **Screenshot organizer not finding screenshots**
-- Ensure screenshots follow platform naming conventions
+- Ensure screenshots follow platform naming conventions (see supported formats above)
 - Check that the source directory is correctly configured
 - Use `--reconfigure` to update the screenshot source directory
+- If your screenshots still aren't detected, check the patterns in `organize_screenshots.py:78-92` and adjust them for your specific locale/system settings

 ### Getting Help